 No Storybook tutorial would be complete without testing.
 Testing is essential to creating high-quality UIs.
 In modular systems, minuscule tweaks can result in major regressions.
 So far, we have encountered three types of tests:

 Unfortunately, the aforementioned testing methods alone aren’t enough to prevent UI bugs.
 UIs are tricky to test because design is subjective and nuanced.
 Manual tests are, well, manual.
-When used for UI, snapshot tests trigger too many false positives, and pixel-level unit tests are of poor value.
+Other UI tests, such as snapshot tests, trigger too many false positives, and pixel-level unit tests are poorly valued.
 A complete Storybook testing strategy also includes visual regression tests.

 Visual regression tests, also called visual tests, are designed to catch changes in appearance.
 They work by capturing screenshots of every story and comparing them commit-to-commit to surface changes.
 It's perfect for verifying graphical elements like layout, color, size, and contrast.